Wacky-Mole/WackysDatabase/README.md

 - As such it can touch almost all normal and modded objects which is the primary goal for this mod, but cloned objects may not behave well with some mods.
 - You can not load into singleplayer and then load into Multiplayer. - No easy cheating

+## General Knowledge

+There are three (3) Objects that WackyDB touches.
+Items, Recipes, Pieces.

+Items are things in your inventory, you can pickup and maybe equip.

+Recipes are used to construct items, CraftingStations can be workbench, forge, or hand crafted

+Pieces are what you use in your hammer and hoe to construct or plant. piecehammers

 ## Installation

 Download and extract the latest version of WackysDatabase into the BepInEx plugin folder (usually Valheim/BepInEx/plugins )